luminous4/equip/README.md

 Equip makes team workflow more efficient and fun!
 Everything is centered on your group and additional features are easily added and customized to fit your needs.

-Tech Stack:
+## Tech Stack ##
+ - Angular.js
- - Angular
+ - Node.js/Express.js
- - Node/Express
+ - Firebase

+## Contributing ##
-We will conform to the [AirBnB](https://github.com/airbnb/javascript/tree/master/es5) style guide Our commit messages will follow [Semantic Commit Messages](http://karma-runner.github.io/0.8/dev/git-commit-msg.html)
+ - We follow the [AirBnB](https://github.com/airbnb/javascript/tree/master/es5) style guide.
+ - Our commit messages follow [Semantic Commit Messages](http://karma-runner.github.io/0.8/dev/git-commit-msg.html).

-We will manage our different tasks using Waffle.io